gideonwashere/gideonwashere.github.io/articles/server/pi4server-20.04.md

 lxc launch images:centos/6/amd64 my-centos
 ```

+## Setup shared directory

+lxd `disk` device can be used to map a folder in the container to a folder on the host. e.g.

+`lxc config device add $NAME $DEVNAME disk source=/opt path=opt`

 ## Forwarding host ports to lxc container

 lxd provides the `proxy` device, that allows you to map a host port to the container port.
 This can be used to forward requests to a reverse proxy running in a container.